Yuri05/developer-docs/setup/git_workflow.md

+# Git Workflow

+## Introduction

+In this part of the documentation we will present the internal structure of the git repositories of OSPSuite, as well as the strategy for naming the branches and creating releases.

+# General

 The proposed workflow will use `git merge` and `git rebase` for different tasks.
 Our goal is to establish a workflow that will ensure a clean and useful public history graph.
 The public history should be concise yet clear and reflect the work of the team in a cohesive way.

 We will use `git merge` to incorporate the entire set of commit of one branch (typically the `develop` branch) into another one (typically `master`).